Eiko-Tokura/monad-effect/README.md

 Concurrency:

 - `forkEffT` – fork an `EffT` computation onto a new thread
-- `forkEffTFinally`, `forkEffTSafe` – variants with finalisers and better error handling
+- `forkEffTFinally` – variants with finalisers
 - `asyncEffT`, `withAsyncEffT`, `withAsyncEffT'` – integrate `async` with `EffT`
 - `restoreAsync`, `restoreAsync_` – restore an `EffT` computation from an `Async` result